RoboSense-LiDAR/rslidar_sdk/README.md

 ### 3.1 ROS

 If use rslidar_sdk in ROS environment, ROS related libraries need to be installed.

-Ubuntu1604 - Install ROS kinetic desktop-full, Ubuntu1804 - install ROS melodic desktop-full.
+Ubuntu 16.04 - Install ROS kinetic desktop-full

+Ubuntu 18.04 - install ROS melodic desktop-full

 Installation： please refer to  http://wiki.ros.org

 **If you install ROS kinetic desktop-full or ROS melodic desktop-full，then the correspond PCL and Boost  will be installed at the same time.
-If will bring you a lot of convenience since you don't need to handle the version confliction.
+It will bring you a lot of convenience since you don't need to handle the version confliction.
 Thus, its highly recommanded to install ROS  desktop-full**.

 ### 3.2 ROS2

 If use rslidar_sdk in ROS2 environment, ROS2 related libraries need to be installed.

-Ubuntu1604 - Not support yet, Ubuntu 1804 - Install ROS2 eloquent desktop.
+Ubuntu 16.04 - Not support

+Ubuntu 18.04 - Install ROS2 eloquent desktop

 Installation: please refer to https://index.ros.org/doc/ros2/Installation/Eloquent/Linux-Install-Debians/

 **Note!
 Please avoid to install ROS and ROS2 in one computer at the same time!
 This may cause confliction!
-Also you may need to install PCL  manually.**
+Also you may need to install Yaml  manually.**

-### 3.3 Yaml
+### 3.3 Yaml(Essential)

 version: >= v0.5.2

-**Essential**, if installed ROS desktop-full, this part can be ignored.
+If installed ROS desktop-full, this part can be ignored.

 Installation: